element-hq/tchap-red-list/README.md

 account data with `{"hide_profile": True}`, they are removed from this discovery room, and added to a local database table to filter them out from local results.

+This module can also interact with the [synapse-email-account-validity](https://github.com/matrix-org/synapse-email-account-validity) module.
+If this compatibility feature is enabled, the module will automatically scan for expired and renewed users every hour.
+It will then add expired users to the red list and remove renewed users from it (without updating the users' account data).

 ## Installation

 From the virtual environment that you use for Synapse, install this module with: